-The Company's due diligence framework includes the following key elements:
+Nordstrom's due diligence framework includes the following key elements:

 - Establish Strong Company Management Systems - Identify and Assess Risks in the Supply Chain - Design and Implement a Strategy to Respond to Identified Risks - Report Annually on Supply Chain Due Diligence - B. Due Diligence Measures Performed - 1.
 Establish Strong Company Management Systems a.
-Adoption and Review of Our Conflict Minerals policy
+Adoption and review of our Conflict Minerals Policy

 Nordstrom's management system is a framework of policies, procedures, processes and organizational structure that enable the Company to complete all tasks necessary to achieve its objectives.
-Nordstrom's system incorporates the following steps:
+Our system incorporates the following steps:

-To help ensure consistent and clear communication of our commitment to responsible Conflict Minerals sourcing, Nordstrom has adopted and regularly reviews a Conflict Minerals policy, which is publicly available at nordstrom.com/partnershipquidelines and provides:
+To help ensure consistent and clear communication of our commitment to responsible Conflict Minerals sourcing, Nordstrom has adopted and regularly reviews a Conflict Minerals policy, which is publicly available at nordstrom.com/partnershipguidelines and provides: